 If you’re like most homeowners, when you read, “enhance curb appeal,” you immediately think “expensive.”
 But not so fast.
 There are many ways to create instant curb appeal without breaking the bank.
-Here are our Top Faves!
+Here are our top 7 favorite ideas!

 2. Add a Tree – Not surprising, planting a tree is one of the most common way to add curb appeal to your house.
 Before you race to your nearest nursery, consider the mature size of the tree and how that will affect your house.
 If space permits, plant two trees to create a frame for your house and entrance.